-This amount should include other receivables such as interest receivable and commission receivable from other licensed futures brokers.
-All give-up trade commission and brokerage receivable from other licensed futures brokers should be itemized in Appendix 2.
-The commission and brokerage receivable which has not been outstanding for longer than 10 business days from Computation Date should be classified as a permitted asset.
+This amount should include other receivables such as interest receivable and commission receivable from other Clearing Participants.
+All give-up trade commission and brokerage receivable from other Clearing Participants should be itemized in Appendix 2.
+The commission and brokerage receivable which has not been outstanding for longer than 10 business days from computation date should be classified as a permitted asset.
 This amount should not be netted against the take-up trade commission and brokerage payable reported under LINE 21 of this statement.